flamelily-bluescsi/bluescsi/frontpanel.md

 {% include carousel1.html %}

-This is Front Panel for the BlueSCSI Ultra.
+This is Front Panel for all the BlueSCSI Ultra devices.
 This Front Panel is an optional extension for all BlueSCSI Ultra boards that was designed by Polpo for the [PicoIDE.](/picoide) This is the exact same Front Panel that will be used on the PicoIDE and will be interchangable.
 In other words you can connect it to a PicoIDE or a BlueSCSI Ultra.
 Just remember the narrow 50 pin Ultra needs the [expander](/narrowexpander) to work with this.

 Please visit the excellent documentation page here - [https://picoide.com/docs/front-panel/](https://picoide.com/docs/front-panel/){:target="_blank"} to see all the functionality of this board.